 9 Easy Steps towards getting Solar for your home

 With the ongoing load shedding, the energy price increases, the dropping costs for solar components and the need to do something about climate change, more and more homeowners in South Africa are looking to go solar.
-Here are the key steps to take to install the best PV system for your home:
+Here are the key steps to take for installing the best PV system for your home:

 - Reduce your energy usage where you can: One of the smart things to do before installing a solar PV system is to reduce your energy usage where you can, by using energy-efficient fridges, using LED light bulbs, cooking on gas, etcetera.
 Look at your current usage (Step 2) and see how you can reduce your usage with some simple measures.

-Have a look at your roof: Have a look at your roof and determine the direction and angle of your roof.
-Assess whether there is any shade on your roof at any time of the day, e.g. from trees?
+Have a look at your roof to determine the direction and angle.
+Assess whether there is any shade on your roof at any time of the day, e.g. from trees.
 What is your roof size and is it strong enough?
 You could use a free compass app on your phone to determine the direction of your roof, or have a look at the Google satellite image of your house.
-North-facing roofs receive the most sunlight in South Africa, but sometimes having half you panels facing East and half your panels facing West (see this blog post) can also be a good option.
-Solar panels can be installed on roofs with a 0 to 45-degree angle (although around 35 degrees is the magic number).
+North-facing roofs receive the most sunlight in South Africa, but sometimes having half your panels facing East and half your panels facing West (see this blog post) can also be a good option.
+Solar panels can be installed on roofs with a 0 to 45-degree angle (+/- 35 degrees is the magic number for SA).
 Your roof should be large and strong enough to hold all the panels you want to buy.
 Note that, according to the regulations, there needs to be sufficient space between the panels and roof edges; you also need to account for space between the panels, for ventilation.
 For flat roofs, an angled mounting system can be installed.
 If your roof is not ideal, you can also use a ground mounting system.